Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 If a class specifies the optional `init` function attribute for its object instances, then this function will be automatically invoked by `new` on creation.

+**OOP Best Practices:**

+We recommend you **DO NOT** use a class if all it has is one single function attribute, and you just set some other attribute values and then proceed to call that one function.
+This indicates that you should just use a plain function with parameters instead. **Overuse of object-oriented programming obscures code flow with hidden state,** it becomes no longer obvious what a function call depends on if the parameters are hidden in an object instance rather than spelled out.

+A class / OOP is a good match for anything that would also make a good self-contained object with complex behavior and state logically, e.g. a file object with read/write/... and more functions, something that represents a data record with multiple manipulation methods, etc.

 ### Deriving classes (extends)